 Elijah, oh, my dear darling husband, what can I do for you?

-Nothing, nothing, just leave me in peace.
-I don't want my misery to infect you.
+Just leave me in peace; I don't want my misery to infect you.
 You're too good, Gertie, to be married to an abject slave of the devil.

 Goodie Gertie, Gertie's good.